-16.4.1 Use mutually agreed restrictions
+16.4.2 Use mutually agreed restrictions

-- 16.4.1.1 Mutually agreed restrictions help to ensure that suspensions are only used when absolutely necessary, by providing an alternative to suspension.

-Such restrictions on involvement with activities in the Scouts are agreed between a connected person and the relevant Commissioner. - Mutually agreed restrictions are permitted in circumstances where suspension may otherwise be used (see 16.4.2.2), but restriction in certain scouting activities would suffice.
-However, mutually agreed restrictions must not be used in safeguarding cases. - 16.4.1.3 The relevant Commissioner must meet with the connected person and agree the specific restrictions that will be put in place.
+- 16.4.2.1 Mutually agreed restrictions help to ensure that suspensions are only used when absolutely necessary, by providing an alternative to suspension.
+Such restrictions on involvement with activities in the Scouts are agreed between a connected person and the relevant Commissioner. - 16.4.2.2 Mutually agreed restrictions are permitted in circumstances where suspension may otherwise be used.
+They can also be used where a restriction in certain scouting activities would suffice.
+However, mutually agreed restrictions must not be used in safeguarding cases. - 16.4.2.3 The relevant Commissioner must meet with the connected person and agree the specific restrictions that will be put in place.
 These restrictions must not last for more than four weeks.
-These restrictions must be approved by the relevant Commissioner's line manager, and the connected person must receive the restrictions in writing together with a mutually agreed action plan.

-- 16.4.1.4 Once the period of restrictions ends, the relevant Commissioner and the relevant Commissioner's line manager must agree to:

-- a) remove restrictions

-- b) suspend the individual (Rule 16.4.2)

-- c) review the role (Rule 16.3.3)
+These restrictions must be approved by the relevant Commissioner's line manager, and to ensure clarity the connected person must receive the restrictions in writing together with a mutually agreed action plan. - 16.4.2.4 Once the period of restrictions ends, the relevant Commissioner and the relevant Commissioner's line manager must agree to one of these options: - a) remove the restrictions - b) suspend the individual (Rule 16.4.2) - c) review the role (Rule 16.3.3)

-16.4.2 Suspend an individual
+16.4.3 Suspend an individual